potassco/coom-benchmarks/Roadmap.md

 ## Future Goals
 - Write unit tests for the ASP encodings
 - Create scalable benchmark sets for the three language features
-- Publish paper introducing the three COOM language fragments, the encodings and the benchmark results
+- Publish paper introducing the three COOM language fragments, the encodings and the benchmark results (publish benchmarks on GitHub)
 - Implement more COOM language features in the parser and the encodings
 - Add visualization option to Python package (clingraph or clinguin)
 - Add interactivity to Python package using clinguin